 Any student with an earned bachelor’s degree from a regionally accredited US institution or equivalent may apply.

 The certificate requires the completion of 15 credits for all students.
-It follows a lettered grading system, and students must pass all coursework with a minimum GPA of 3.0 in order to have the certificate approved.
+It follows a lettered grading system, and students must pass all coursework with a minimum GPA of 3.0 in order for the certificate to be approved.

-Students will be permitted to count previously taken coursework to the certificate, subject to approval by the CGIS.
+Students are permitted to count previously taken coursework for the certificate, subject to approval by CGIS.
 Credits earned as part of the certificate may count towards the student’s graduate degree.

 All students must choose two of these three core courses:

 POS 6933: Global Islam and Politics (3 credits)

 Description: The course brings together various contemporary approaches from social sciences, social theory, philosophy, and humanities to offer a sustained exploration of the question of Islam and world politics in today’s world.

 Description: The course has a combined topical and geographical approach, focusing on how Islam intersects with broader social, cultural, political and economic dynamics, and deals with areas such as America, Asia, Africa, Europe, and North-Africa/Middle East.
 Interdisciplinary in character, it draws from perspectives from the social sciences and the humanities.

 ANG6930/AFS6905 Global Connections (3 credits)